White teacher - black student: bridging the academic achievement gap

 The Black American achievement gap in Minnesota is widening as Black American students continue dropping out of school.
 If Black American students are going to finish school and be successful in society, then change needs to happen.
 A part of this change deals directly with the preparation, training, and quality of the teachers who teach in highly diverse classrooms.
 Since the majority of Minnesota's teachers are White, it is important that White teachers consider their own biases towards Black Americans.
 Participating in activities that promote self-reflection does this.
 It is also important that White teachers create classroom environments that reflect and respect the culture of the Black American students.
 This includes providing authentic, relevant, and genuine instruction.
 Finally, White teachers need to be conscious and aware of racism in the classroom, whether intentional or unintentional.
 Using effective classroom management techniques can do this

 Dickhausen, Sarah J., "White teacher - black student: bridging the academic achievement gap" (2014).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 977.